CocoGenez/RecSys-Project-FairMatch/DEPLOYMENT_GUIDE.md

 ---

-## 📝 TODO - Prochaines Étapes
+## 📝 TODO - Next steps

-- [ ] Déployer le frontend sur Vercel/Netlify
+- [ ] Deploy the frontend on Vercel/Netlify (Vercel for us)
-- [ ] Déployer le service ML sur une instance EC2 séparée
+- [ ] Deploy the ML service on a separate EC2 instance
-- [ ] Configurer un nom de domaine
+- [ ] Set up a domain name
-- [ ] Ajouter HTTPS avec certificat SSL
+- [ ] Add HTTPS with an SSL certificate
-- [ ] Mettre en place CI/CD avec GitHub Actions
+- [ ] Set up CI/CD with GitHub Actions
-- [ ] Ajouter monitoring et alertes
+- [ ] Add monitoring and alerts

 ---

 ## 👥 Support

-**Problèmes ou questions ?**
+**Issues or Questions ?**
-- Créer une issue sur GitHub
+- Create an issue on GitHub
-- Contacter le chef de projet : Paul Busetta
+- Contact the project manager : Corentin Gaude

 ---

-## 📄 Licence
+## 📄 License

-Projet académique - ING5 RecSys
+Academical project - ING5 RecSys

-**Dernière mise à jour :** 2 décembre 2025
+**Last update :** 2 décembre 2025